-In furtherance to the above, prior to the acceptance of any relevant external appointments such as directorship in listed companies, organisations or other associations, Directors should first consult the Chairman on such proposed appointment.
-Material factors to be considered during such consultation include whether the proposed appointment may:
+The Board values the experience and perspective that the Non-Executive directors gain from service on the boards of other companies, organisations or associations.
+However, prior to the acceptance of any relevant external appointments such as directorship in listed companies, organisations or other associations, Directors should first consult the Chairman on such proposed appointment.
+In any event, such commitments should not:

-- (a) cause a conflict of interest for the Director; - (b) affect the Director's independence; - (c) have potential reputational consequence to the Bank; and/or - (d) place demands on the Director's time that could hinder his ability to attend board meetings and to discharge his responsibilities to the Bank.
+- (a) cause a conflict of interest for the Director; - (b) affect the Director's independence; - (c) have potential reputational consequence to the Bank; and/or - (d) place demands on the Director's time that could hinder his ability to attend Board meetings and to discharge his responsibilities as a Director to the Bank.

-7.2 Limitation for CEO
+8.3 Limitation for CEO

 In addition to the maximum number of five (5) directorships that the CEO is allowed to hold within Maybank Group, Bank Negara Malaysia ("BNM") has further issued guidelines regulating the directorships held by the CEO outside of the Bank, whereby the CEO is only allowed to be a director of certain institutions/organisation which BNM has earlier identified.
-Considering the role of the CEO as a "brand agent" of the Bank where his involvement in various important institutions indirectly enhances the Bank's profile both locally and globally, the Board has agreed that the CEO's membership in such institutions/organisations should be limited to fifteen (15) organisations.
+Considering the role of the CEO as a "brand agent" of the Bank where his involvement in various important institutions indirectly enhances the Bank's profile both locally and globally, the Board has agreed that the CEO's membership in such institutions/organisations should be limited to fifteen (15).

-8. POLICY ON TENURE OF DIRECTORSHIP
+POLICY ON TENURE OF DIRECTORSHIP

-- 8.1 The appointment of members on the Board, as well as their tenure as a Director, are subject to the approval of BNM (the "Approved Tenure").
-Subject to the Board's annual evaluation of a member whose Approved Tenure is about to expire, and upon due consideration of the Bank's own policy on the tenure of directorship as described below, the Bank may apply to BNM for an extension of the said Approved Tenure, so that such Director may continue to remain as a member of the Board. - 8.2 The limitation on tenure of Independent Non-Executive Director ("INED") is upon completion of a cumulative period of nine (9) years.
-Upon completion of the nine (9) year tenure, an INED may, subject to the NRC's recommendation and the Board's approval, continue to serve as a Non-Independent Non-Executive Director from the ninth (9th) year onwards.

-8.3 Further to this, the Bank's Constitution states the following:

-- (a) In every year, one-third of the Directors, (or the number nearest to one-third) who has been longest in office, shall retire at the next following Annual General Meeting of the Bank; and - (b) A Director who has been appointed by the Board during the year shall only hold office until the next Annual General Meeting of the Bank.
+- 9.1 The appointment of members on the Board, as well as their tenure as a Director, are subject to the approval of BNM (the "Approved Tenure").
+Subject to the Board's annual evaluation of a member whose Approved Tenure is about to expire, and upon due consideration of the Bank's own policy on the tenure of directorship as described below, the Bank may apply to BNM for an extension of the said Approved Tenure, so that such Director may continue to remain as a member of the Board. - 9.2 The limitation on tenure of Independent Non-Executive Director ("INED") is upon completion of a cumulative period of nine (9) years.
+Upon completion of the nine (9) year tenure, an INED may, subject to the NRC's recommendation and the Board's approval, continue to serve as a Non-Independent Non-Executive Director from the ninth (9th) year onwards. - 9.3 Further to this, the Bank's Constitution states the following: - (a) In every year, one-third of the Directors, (or the number nearest to one-third) who has been longest in office, shall retire at the next following Annual General Meeting of the Bank; and - (b) A Director who has been appointed by the Board during the year shall only hold office until the next Annual General Meeting of the Bank.